Constitution

 Church membership is our effort to honor and live out four truths about the church taught in the New Testament.
 First, the New Testament affirms that a local church is a defined body of believers.
 Second, the New Testament affirms that Christians should be deeply involved in each other’s lives for mutual encouragement and exhortation.
 Third, the New Testament affirms that the leaders of a local church are accountable to God to shepherd well the people in their care, and that those within the church should submit to their leaders as those leaders submit to God and obey his will.
 Finally, the New Testament affirms that local churches should make important decisions together as a church.

 At PCF, we are seeking to live ‘from the gospel and for the gospel.’
 That means the foundation for our lives of Christian obedience is God’s free grace shown us at the cross of Jesus, who died as our substitute and bore God’s judgment for our sin.
 We don’t obey Jesus in order to earn God’s favor, because God has already forgiven us at the cross!
 Instead, we obey Jesus in order to promote the spread of the gospel and the glory of God.
-This is the spirit in which we approach the significant promises we make to one another in this Membership Commitment.
+This is the spirit in which we approach the significant promises we make to one another in this Membership Covenant.
 Because we’re sinners, we don’t pretend we’ll always perfectly fulfill these promises, but nonetheless we make these promises with hope, because we are forgiven, justified sinners now filled with God’s Spirit.

 Statement of faith, doctrine, and mission